Please wait while the search results are loading...

 Many universities were anxious to participate in MOOCs.
 Their strategy is multi-purposed, including the ability to enable students to engage in a wider variety of courses at little to no operating cost, as well as the potential to give their own professors wider reach through a global online audience.

-While enthusiasm and participation by academic institutions was initially widespread, the results are less clear.
-A 2013 study by the Graduate School of Education at the University of Pennsylvania attempted to determine the results of 1 million MOOC students.
-It found that, on average, roughly one-half of the people who registered for a course actually attended an online lecture, while only about 4% completed a course.
-This is consistent with anecdotal reports from professors and schools in general.
-While initial sign-up rates are extremely high, even in the tens of thousands for many courses, levels of participation and course completion are low.
+While initial sign-up rates for free or low-cost courses are extremely high, even in the tens of thousands for some courses, levels of participation and course completion are often low.
 The fact that casual students have no financial investment in the courses, and may not be participating for class credit, leads to little incentive to perform well as an enrollee.
 Many observers consider the MOOC model to be a failure, as they are too impersonal and too generalized to provide quality education.

-Sebastian Thrun’s Udacity has changed strategy from providing university courses, in order to focus on training and certification that is job-related, particularly for those in technical careers.
-Udacity now offers courses in computer programming and other technology skills.
+Sebastian Thrun’s Udacity changed strategy from providing university courses, instead focusing successfully on training and certification that is job-related, particularly for those in technical careers.
+Udacity now offers courses in computer programming and many other technology and business skills.
 It is tailored to meet the standards of the Open Education Alliance, a consortium of employers and educators aimed at utilizing online courses and other technologies to boost access to, and participation in, job-related training.
 This approach has the potential to solve many of the challenges faced by MOOCs.
 That is, 1) Students have a vested interest in completing courses, since the learning is career-related; 2) Certification can be earned; and 3) The MOOC can charge fees for facilitating the training and certification process, frequently funded at least in part by an employer.

-A wide range of employers are keen to take advantage of the possibilities of online training.
+A wide range of employers are keen to take advantage of the possibilities of online training as a way to boost employee skills, knowledge and job satisfaction.
 Wal-Mart, one of the world’s largest employers by headcount and by revenues, sees great potential in this strategy.
-In a partnership with for-profit American Public University, Wal-Mart employees are able to get highly discounted tuition rates for online training in 180 degrees and certificate programs.
+In a partnership with for-profit American Public University, Wal-Mart employees are able to get highly discounted tuition rates for online training in dozens of degrees and certificate programs.
 Participants can earn degrees and get a wide range of job-related training that can enhance their career paths.

 A Representative List of Organizations that Have Used our Research and Products: